Welcome!

 Greetings!

-The last time this website was updated was November 16, 2013!
+The last old version of my this website was updated was November 16, 2013!
 A LOT has happened in those 10 years so let me give you a quick review!
 First of all, I retired from my Music Ministry life on Sunday, May 26 of 2025 from the Fredericksburg United Methodist Church in Fredericksburg, Texas… and immediately following our last Sunday service after we changed into travel clothes, Jennnifer and I were on our way to two weeks in both Yellowstone and the Grand Tetons!!

 I have worked at FredUMC for 18 years… that is a long time!
 Between this and my 10 years at Trinity Baptist in San Antonio, I taught at a private school, at Ingram ISD and Harper ISD all as a band/choir director.